j-bennet/wharfee/README.md

 ![rmi](screenshots/rmi-images.png)

 There are some handy shortcuts too.
-What was that command ro remove all dangling images?
+What was that command to remove all dangling images?
 OMG, what was it? docker rmi $(docker ps --all --quiet)?
 Oh, there you go:

 ![rmi-dangling](screenshots/rmi-all-dangling.png)